 Discovering Gabriola’s Marine Life

 Many of the creatures are labelled in Hul’qumi’num, Latin and English.
 We are still adding to our knowledge of Hul’qumi’num species names.
 The Museum’s mission in creating BeachQuest is to connect our enjoyment of our beaches with a sense of stewardship and responsibility for them.
-The more we learn about marine life, the more we respect how genuine it is increases.
+As we learn more about marine life, our respect for how genuine it is increases.
 So does our understanding of the importance of marine life to the sustainability of our island and the worthiness of protecting it.

-The Inner Life of Clams & Other Bivalves: New Exhibit at the Gabriola Museum
+The Inner Life of Clams & Other Bivalves

 Submitted to the Gabriola Sounder by the Gabriola Museum